What is a Surgical Site Infection?

 What Can Help Prevent Surgical Site Infection?

 It’s often not possible to prevent certain SSIs that happen during surgery.
 That said, most surgical site infections occur once the patient leaves the hospital.
 Follow your doctor’s instructions for proper wound care to lower your risk of infection.
 If your surgery has a high risk of infection, talk to your doctor about pre-surgery antibiotics.
-Texas Infectious Disease Institute can provide you with a dosage of antibiotics before your surgery to help reduce your risk.
+Texas Infectious Disease Institute can provide you with antibiotics before your surgery to help reduce your risk.

-- Surgery lasting greater than two hours
+- Surgery lasting more than two hours

 - A weakened immune system